mattyoung101/slingshot/README.md

 SystemVerilog LSP, with all the features you know and love from mature LSPs like clangd and pyright.
 This is a pretty ambitious goal that I may not actually be able to achieve, but here's to trying!

-**Current state:** Slingshot is still unstable and work in progress.
+**Current state:** Slingshot is almost stable, but still a work in progress.
 Right now, it is capable of providing Verilator linting and _some_ completion.
 I'm working on adding more completion items and stabilising the server.
+It's probably useful in _very simple_ SystemVerilog projects right now.

 **Timeline:** Due to university, my time is extremely limited.
 However, I am hoping to get Slingshot fully functional by no later than June 2024, so I can use it to develop the SV code for my thesis.